You should never ignore this if you are trying to lose weight.

 The cold turkey approach is the most effective tool for stopping unwanted behaviours, however going cold turkey is not easy, especially when the unwanted behaviours put up a good fight for survival.

 The cold turkey approach is extremely effective but difficult and it comes with a significant amount of discomfort.
-It requires a lot of motivation and is only successful for a small percentage of people due to this requirement.
+It requires a lot of motivation and is only successful for a small percentage of people due to these requirements.

-When exposed to a cue that creates cravings or unwarranted hunger, use a secondary requirement to delay your response to that cue.
+When exposed to a cue that creates food cravings or an emotion that drives you to eat, you must use a secondary requirement to delay your response to that cue.